pacnpal/Pac-cogs/cline_docs/activeContext.md

 - Verify imports work in both development and production environments
 - Apply similar import pattern updates to other modules if similar issues arise
 - Continue to maintain consistent import patterns across the codebase
+- Pay special attention to TYPE_CHECKING imports in other modules